 Here are three tips to validate learning and the acquisition of new skills when teaching online.

-- Review digital notes.
 Pen and paper are great, but when instruction is conducted virtually, it’s tough to know what pieces of content are resonating with your students without being in the same room as they are.
-Talking about notes after the class is completed gives students a sense of the course material and provides instructors a way to reiterate their content once the course is complete.
+Talking about notes after the class is completed gives students a sense of the course material and provides instructors with a way to reiterate their content once the course is complete.
 Tools like Google Documents and Slack allow for real-time collaboration.

-If you’re interested in learning more about how your organization can use digital credentials when making the shift from in-person to online teaching, fill out the form below and we’ll be in touch.
+If you’re interested in learning more about how your organization can use digital credentials when making the shift from in-person to online teaching, schedule a chat with our team now!